 This is the same as the uniform approximation Eq. (\ref{UniformApproximation}), which was proven valid for a specific stochastic model, i.e. the overdamped Langevin equation.
-However, the extremum principle suggests that the existence of the non-normalized Boltzmann density is a more generally valid, even outside of this particular context.
-Finally, one could claim that since thermodynamics is a theory which does not depend explicitly on the time $t$, we cannot identify $\beta$ with the inverse of the temperature.
-However, at least within our Langevin model, the Einstein relation and our analytical results give both the physical and the mathematical motivation to make this claim.
+However, the extremum principle suggests that the existence of the non-normalized Boltzmann density is of more general validity, even outside of this particular context.
+Finally, one could claim that since thermodynamics is a theory which does not depend explicitly on time $t$, we cannot identify $\beta$ with the inverse of the temperature.
+However, at least within our Langevin model, the Einstein relation and our analytical results give both the physical and the mathematical motivation to make this relation.